WelcomeParty InformationComposDownloadContactSponsers

 Isn’t this a LAN party?
 How is it different?

-A Demoparty is a place where people bring whatever computer they want to - old or new.
-While a case mod or serious overclock is respected, what is running on the machine is more likely to be of interest to most party-goers.
-People will often crowd around a monitor watching animations, experiments, listening to tunes or just chilling out.
-A Demoparty is a place to showcase your work or experiments, share ideas, pick fellow sceners brains and be a proud computer geek at whatever level you feel fit.
-Beit a graphics geek, a code cruncher, an electronic-music nut, an extreme Flash addict, 3D guru or Photoshop nerd… coz at a demoparty, most other people are too!
+A Demoparty is a place to showcase your visual or musical work, experiments, and be a proud computer geek at whatever level you feel fit.
+Be it a graphics geek, a code cruncher, an electronic-music nut, an extreme Flash addict, 3D guru or Photoshop nerd… at a demoparty most other people are too!

-At a LAN party, 90% of the people will be playing games, copying data or showing off their benchmarks.
-At a demo party, 90% of the people will be havin' a chat / coding / photo-shopping / animating / tracking music / watching demos / tinkering with hardware / showing off some obscure program or oldskool hardware most people have ever heard of.
+At a LAN party, 90% of the people will be playing games, copying data or showing off benchmarks.
+At a demo party, 90% of people will be havin' a chat / having a beverage / coding / photo-shopping / animating / making music / watching demos / tinkering with hardware / showing off some oldskool hardware.

-Above: Evoke 2006.
-A Demoparty held yearly in Germany.
+Above: Evoke demoparty.
+A party held yearly in Germany.
 The "big screen" is up the front out of shot.
 Not a game in sight! (pic: cTrix)

 For more info about what the demo scene is, see below.